rails/rails/guides/source/asset_pipeline.md

 for basic applications, thanks to better browser support and faster networks and HTTP/2 capabilities.

-The simplified design of Propshaft, compared to its predecessor [Sprockets](https://github.com/rails/sprockets), focuses on essential asset management tasks, and it leaves more complex tasks, such as JavaScript and CSS bundling and minification, to specialized tools like [`js-bundling-rails`](https://github.com/rails/jsbundling-rails) and
+The simplified design of Propshaft, focuses on essential asset management tasks, and it leaves more complex tasks, such as JavaScript and CSS bundling and minification, to specialized tools like [`js-bundling-rails`](https://github.com/rails/jsbundling-rails) and